wanieru/multiplicative-persistence.rock/README.md

 I had been looking for a reasonable program to try out the [Rockstar language](https://github.com/RockstarLang/rockstar).
 This idea came to me while I was watching [a video from Numberphile on Multiplicative Persistence](https://www.youtube.com/watch?v=Wim9WJeDTHQ).
 When Matt Parker started implementing the function in Python in the video, I decided I'd give it a shot in Rockstar.

 # Digit Extraction and Multiplcation
-Rockstar doesn't provide functions to convert integers to strings, or even manipulate strings to begin with.
+As far as I knopw, Rockstar doesn't provide functions to convert integers to strings, or even manipulate strings very much to begin with.
 To multiply each digit of a number together I therefore need a function which can get me a single digit from a number's base 10 representation.
 If I can get the last digit from the number, I could then subtract that from the original number, and divide it by 10 and then repeat the process.
 ```
 number = 2819
 digit = lastDigit(number) = 9